sheikh-haji/weatherUsingOpenWeatherApi/README.md

 # weatherUsingOpenWeatherApi
-it is website which uses open weather api to get temperature and weather description(like cloudy,mist etc) of a place
+It is webapp which uses open weather api to get temperature and weather description(like cloudy,mist etc) of a place Tech Stack->nodejs https://glacial-shore-51498.herokuapp.com/

-https://glacial-shore-51498.herokuapp.com/